 Meet at 8:00am to discuss the day's objectives

-Typically a 3:00am meet to begin the Ascent day of Mt.
-Athabasca or other peak as appropriate
+Typically a 3:00am meet to begin the ascent day of a suitable peak.

 This is an exciting and challenging opportunity to put new-found skills into practice on a big mountain.
 There are several options for climbing the 3491m (11,454 Ft.)
 Mt.
 Athabasca.
 Other peaks include A2, Boundary Peak and Mt.
 Wilcox.
 All are good introductory mountaineering challenges.